Kentucky's Premier Rock Climbing Guide Service, based in the Red River Gorge.

 Red River Gorge, KY Guided Rock Climbing

 We are passionate about climbing, we do it because we love it.
-We would love to share our passion with you!
+We’d love to share our passion with you!

 Our Guides